JOTTMEDIA/jottmedia.github.io/content/en/blog/was-ist-eigentlich-eine-vektorgrafik.md

 ![File formats](/images/Fileformats.jpeg)

-To summarise, both file types have their advantages and disadvantages.
+To summarize, both file types have their advantages and disadvantages.
 Which type is the right one depends on the intended use and what I want to depict.

 Basically anyone can create a pixel image, but with vector graphics it is more difficult and I need suitable software